-Health literacy in the context of psoriasis
+Health literacy in the context of psoriasis (completed)

 This project will investigates the level and characteristics of health literacy in patients with psoriasis and “unpack” health literacy through the experiences of patients and health care professionals’

 For persons with a chronic disease such as psoriasis it seems essential to have an adequate level of HL to obtain and understand the comprehensive health information and services needed to engage in efficient self- management and making good decisions about their own health.

 The overall aim of this project is to investigate and explore health literacy in the context of psoriasis.

 Health literacy (Health literacy Questionnaire) and self-management competence, disease-related quality of life, illness perception, self- management competency and self- efficacy.